nupuranom/UmmeAnom.github.io/content/project/scikit/index.md

   - Markdown
 ---

-scikit-learn is a Python module for machine learning built on top of SciPy and is distributed under the 3-Clause BSD license.
+Discover the life and legacy of Marie Curie, a pioneer of radioactivity and the first woman to win the Nobel Prize, whose groundbreaking research forever changed the landscape of science.

 <!--more-->